Ernest01982/sayhiafricatickets/README.md

 create policy "Public Read Events" on events for select using (true);
 create policy "Public Read Ticket Types" on ticket_types for select using (true);

+-- Allow authenticated users to create/select their own profiles create policy "Manage own profile" on profiles for all using (auth.uid() = id) with check (auth.uid() = id);
+grant usage on schema public to anon, authenticated;
 ```

 ---